m1337v/sd-webui-roop/README.md

 #### The face didn't get swapped?
 Did you click "Enable"?

-If you did and your console doesn't show any errors, it means roop detected that your image is either NSFW or wasn't able to detect a face at all.
+If you did and your console doesn't show any errors, it means roop wasn't able to detect a face.